Hutt (Star Wars): Grand Hutt Council

 The Grand Hutt Council is the de facto ruling body of the Hutt species, and by extension, the highest authority in all of Hutt-controlled space.
 The council was composed of the most influential and high-profile Hutt leaders, its members were responsible for the day-to-day affairs of Hutt Space.
 When dealing with a foreign power, they elect one of their own to act as 'Head of State'.
 Despite pretense of legitimacy, its kleptocratic "government" reflected the corrupt nature of its enterprises, being prone to instability as Hutt families engage in endless shadow wars against their rivals.

 Huttese language

 The Hutts' native language, Huttese, is a lingua franca of galactic organized crime.

-The language is a constructed language, with many distorted English words, most having the same syllables as the English.
+The language is a constructed language, with many distorted English words, most having the same syllables as English.
 Its phonology is said to be based on the Quechua language.
 Non-Hutts also speak Huttese, including the Max Rebo Band, Bib Fortuna, and C-3PO.